-Evolutionary studies show a clear connection between the development of our cognitive functions, the size of the brain and an increased energy demand in the brain.
+Evolutionary studies show a clear connection between the development of our cognitive functions, the size of the brain and increased energy demand in the brain.
 This places new demands on us as individuals.
 All of a sudden we are constantly connected with either the mobile phone or the computer.
-Although we are more free than ever, we have less mental freedom.
+Although we are freer than ever, we have less mental freedom.

 For the past 10-20 years, we have undergone an unprecedented development in the history of humanity, primarily in the digital and information-based areas, and no slowdown is in sight.

 The amount of information we handle daily is higher and more intense than ever, and the burden on our cognitive functions (our higher thinking and memory abilities) is increasing with each passing day.

 In this article, we will look at a few common reasons why our cognitive health may not be at peak levels:

 - Changed Nutritional Content In Our Foods

 Stress And Brain Health

 Moderate stress affects our performance positively, and many people certainly recognise that when it happens a little more, then you get more done.
 Prolonged, chronic stress, on the other hand, can have very adverse effects on our cognitive health and studies have shown that the brain can shrink as an effect of chronic stress.